 EXECUTIVE BOARD RESPONSIBILITIES

 Secretary: As a full voting member, the Secretary shall be responsible for the recording and distributing of all meeting minutes.
-She shall be responsible for any and all mailings associated with the league.
-She will also record the points, cards and standings during the playing season and distribute this information to the appropriate personnel.
+She shall be responsible for any and all communication associated with the league.
+She will also distribute points, cards and standings as recorded by the Referee Administrator to the appropriate personnel.